-International Review of Applied Linguistics in Language Teaching publishes special and thematic issues focused on important and emerging topics in the field of study.
+Journal of Transcendental Philosophy publishes special and thematic issues focused on important and emerging topics in the field of study.
 Ideas for special issues are proposed by the journal's editorial board, but the journal will also consider proposals for special issues submitted by members of the wider research community.
-All proposals are assessed for quality and relevance by the Editor(s)-in-Chief and the editorial office.
+All proposals are assessed for quality and relevance by the Editors-in-Chief and the editorial office.

 The journal has established a rigorous process to ensure that any special issue manuscripts follow the same high-quality standards and peer review processes as regular manuscripts.
-Each special issue has (a) dedicated Guest Editor(s) who is/are responsible for the coordination of the peer review process of any manuscripts submitted to the special issue in the online submission system.
-The Editor(s)-in-Chief or the editorial office check(s) the initial manuscript and assigns it to the appropriate Guest Editor.
+Each special issue has dedicated Guest Editors who are responsible for the coordination of the peer review process of any manuscripts submitted to the special issue in the online submission system.
+The Editors-in-Chief or the editorial office check the initial manuscript and assign it to the appropriate Guest Editor.
 The Guest Editor invites reviewers and makes recommendations on revisions and final decisions.
-The Editor(s)-in-Chief has/have oversight of the entire process within the online submission system and is/are responsible for the final decision on all manuscripts.
+The Editors-in-Chief have oversight of the entire process within the online submission system and are responsible for the final decision on all manuscripts.